bojotamara/python-chess/README.md

-The images of the chess pieces were taken off of https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent re converted to lcd format using the bmptolcd tool posted
+The images of the chess pieces were taken off of https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent

 The camstream() function is modified from a gist.
 It's used to take a picture of the player https://gist.github.com/snim2/255151

 The assets/draw_chessboard.py function is modified from a gist as well.
 It generates the background chess board image using pillow
 (since the image is already generated, there is no need to install pillow) https://gist.github.com/victorfei/1843ffd5fe871ef74d6bb3ce2a01dee8

-king and queen from the menu are from: https://thenounproject.com
+king and queen from the welcome menu are from: https://thenounproject.com
 Vasily Gedzun from the Noun Project